-To work as a freelancer or sole trader or set up your own small business in Germany, you may need a residence permit and you will need to have your business recognized by the tax office or register with your local trade office before you can start working in Germany.
+To work as a freelancer or sole trader in Germany, you may need a residence permit.
+You’ll also need your business recognized by the tax office or registered with your local trade office before you can start working in Germany.

 The rules for setting up a business as a self-employed person in Germany are the same for German citizens and foreigners.
-The information given here provides a general overview only, and you should always get professional advice from a German accountant or financial expert when setting up your own business in Germany.
+The information here provides a general overview.
+You should always get professional advice from a financial expert when setting up your own business in Germany.

-If you’re a citizen from an EU member state you can set up a company in Germany or work in self-employment merely by informing your local registration office (Einwohnermeldeamt) at the municipality town hall.
-If you’re a citizen from a non-EU country and hold a settlement permit, you can also start up a business at any time.
+If you’re a citizen from an EU member state you can set up a company in Germany or work in self-employment merely by informing your local registration office (Einwohnermeldeamt) at the municipal hall.
+If you’re a citizen from a non-EU country and hold a settlement permit, you can also start a business at any time.

-However, if you hold (or wish to obtain) a residence permit to work as a freelancer or set up a business as a sole trader in Germany, you will need to prove to the authorities that your business fulfills a special need or economic need, that it will benefit the German economy and that you have sufficient financial security.
-For more information, read our guides to German visas and getting a German work permit.
+However, if you hold (or wish to obtain) a residence permit to work as a freelancer or set up a business as a sole trader in Germany, you must prove to the authorities that your business fulfills a special need or economic need, that it will benefit the German economy and that you have sufficient financial security.
+For even more information, read our guides to German visas and getting a German work permit.

 Types of businesses in Germany

-You can either work as a self-employed tradesperson (Gewerbetreibender) in a commercial activity (such as a maker or seller of goods or running a café), or as a member of a ‘liberal profession’ (such as a doctor, accountant, business consultant, artist, teacher or information and language-related professional, such as a writer or translator).
-It is the activity that you will be carrying out rather than your personal qualifications that decide which category your self-employment falls into and it is the tax office which makes the final decision.
+You can either work as a self-employed tradesperson (Gewerbetreibender) in a commercial activity (such as a maker or seller of goods or running a café), or as a member of a liberal profession (such as a doctor, accountant, business consultant, artist, teacher or information and language-related professional, such as a writer or translator).
+It’s the activity that you’ll carry out rather than your personal qualifications that decide which category your self-employment falls into.
+The tax office makes the final decision.

 Legal structures for business start-ups

-When you register as a sole trader with the trade office or if you’re a freelancer applying to your local tax office for a tax number (Steuernummer), your business will automatically take on the legal structure of sole-proprietorship (Einzelunternehmen).
-This means that you have full control of your business, there is no need for minimum capital and you have full liability with your personal assets.
-If you’re going to be running a small business rather than professional services/freelancing, you have to register your company in the commercial register as a ‘business established as a commercial operation’.
+When you register as a sole trader with the trade office or if you’re a freelancer applying to your local tax office for a tax number (Steuernummer), your business automatically takes on the legal structure of sole-proprietorship (Einzelunternehmen).
+This means that you have full control of your business; there is no need for minimum capital and you have full liability with your personal assets.
+If you’re running a small business rather than freelancing, you must register your company in the commercial register as a business established as a commercial operation.

 Alternatively, with a One-Person GmbH (Gesellschaft mit beschränkter Haftung) you become your own employee, which is beneficial for tax.
 The company is liable with its assets but is limited to €25,000, except in the case of liability to bank loans or criminal infringements where personal assets are liable.
 Your company will be subject to commercial law provisions.
 You have to get a notary public to enter a one-person GmbH into the commercial register.
-You can usually only set up the GmbH if you are running a business, not if you are working as a freelancer but there are exceptions, so contact your local Chamber of Commerce for information.
+You can usually only set up the GmbH if you’re running a business, not if you’re working as a freelancer.
+There are exceptions, however, so contact your local Chamber of Commerce for information.

 Rules for working as a freelancer

-To work as a freelancer (Freiberufler) in Germany you must have more than one client and not be deemed to be integrated into a client’s organisation.
-If you earn more than 83% of your income in any one year from one client you will be considered to be working in ‘false self-employment’ or scheinselbständig and you will have to pay contributions into the public pension scheme – possibly retrospectively for up to four years.
-If you are in any doubt about your self-employed status, contact the Association of German Pension Insurance Carriers (Deutsche Rentenversicherung Bund) or call 0800 1000 480 70 (within Germany) for clarification.
+To work as a freelancer (Freiberufler) in Germany, you must have more than one client.
+You must also not be integrated into a client’s organization.
+If you earn more than 83% of your annual income from one client, you’re working in false self-employment or scheinselbständig.
+You will have to pay contributions into the public pension scheme – possibly retrospectively for up to four years.
+If you are in any doubt about your self-employed status, contact the Association of German Pension Insurance Carriers (Deutsche Rentenversicherung Bund) or you can also call 0800 1000 480 70 (within Germany) for clarification.

 Permits, licenses, and tests

-Before you start your business, you will need to find out whether you need a permit or license to carry out your particular work or if you have to be tested on your skills or take a course.
-For more information see this list of special permits from the German government’s official portal for business start-ups, or read more about working in Germany.
+Before you start your business, research if you need a permit to carry out your particular work.
+Some professions require tests on your skills or taking a course.
+For more information see this list of special permits from the German government’s official portal for business start-ups, or read even more about working in Germany.

 Loans to start a business

-The Federal Government and the individual Länder throughout Germany and the EU have support programs to help people set up a business in Germany, especially in eastern Germany.
+The Federal Government, the individual Länder, and the EU have support programs to help people set up a business in Germany, especially in eastern Germany.
 These may be low-interest loans with long repayment periods and non-repayable grants.
 KfW Bankengruppe manages the main Federal support loans.
-The Employment Agency (Agentur für Arbeit) also offers grants to those on unemployment benefit.
+The Employment Agency (Agentur für Arbeit) also offers grants to those on unemployment benefits.

 How to set up the business

-If you are offering a professional service – such as a journalist, doctor or tax advisor – or you’re a freelancer, you can start your business by only applying for a tax number (Steuernummer) from the local tax office.
+If you’re offering a professional service – such as a journalist, doctor or tax advisor – or you’re a freelancer, you can start your business by only applying for a tax number (Steuernummer) from the local tax office.
 Find your local tax office here.
-The application form will be in German so you may want to ask a German speaker to help you complete it – your registration won’t be processed if the form is incomplete or filled in incorrectly.
+The application form is in German so you may want to ask a German speaker to help you complete it.
+Your registration won’t be processed if the form is incomplete or filled in incorrectly, however.

-Everyone else will need to register their business with the trade office (Gewerbeamt) in the municipality in which the business will be operating.
-You will need:
+Everyone else must register their business with the trade office (Gewerbeamt) in the municipality in which the business will operate.
+You will need the following: